Patricio-Andre/NUCLEO-G474RE-blink-interrupt-for-embedded-rust/README.md

 ## Quick overview

 The crate is configured for the `thumbv7em-none-eabihf` target and uses the `stm32g474` feature of `stm32g4xx-hal`.
-The logging utilities live in `src/utils/logger.rs` and choose a backend based on feature flags (`log-itm`, `defmt`, `log-semihost`).

-Currently the logger backend may require additional configuration or dependencies to work; the example as provided simply blinks the LED.
+This example focuses on blinking the LED and does not depend on any logging backend by default.

 ## Prerequisites